 Conehatta is a very small town located in the state of Mississippi.
 With a population of 1,376 people and just one neighborhood, Conehatta is the 156th largest community in Mississippi.

-Conehatta is a blue-collar town, with 40.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Conehatta is generally considered to be a blue-collar town.
+40.78% of the Conehatta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Conehatta is a town of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Conehatta who work in teaching (27.93%), office and administrative support (14.25%), and law enforcement and fire fighting (6.42%).

 Because of many things, Conehatta is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Conehatta really has some of the features that families look for when choosing a good community to raise children.
 Is Conehatta perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.